 First, you identify the issues or emotions you want to accent.
 Then, you give your emotions an intensity rating.
 Upon completion, you will rate the intensity again to measure your progress.

 With EFT, you tap along a series of specific meridians while making statements in an effort to address faulty beliefs and cognitions, stress, or other uncomfortable feelings.
+You can tap on one side of the body or both and the effect will be the same.
 The first “tap” occurs on the side of the hand (this is called the karate chop).
 While you acknowledge the problem, you also need to acknowledge something reaffirming.
 For example, “Even though I feel anxious, I deeply and completely love and accept myself”.
 You repeat the tapping sequence until you get the intensity rating down to a level where you feel comfortable.
 By tapping on these meridian points while concentrating on accepting and resolving the negative emotion, you access your body’s energy and restore it to a comfortable, more balanced state.

 EFT focuses attention inward to bring awareness to an emotion or problem.
-The tapping restores wellness by releasing stuck emotions or memories because the person can review the experience or emotion without reliving the experience and overactiviting the nervous system.
+The tapping restores wellness by releasing a stuck emotional experience or memory because the person can review the experience or emotion without reliving the experience and overactivation of the nervous system.

 Emotions are the primary link to the subconscious and lead us to the energy block’s location.
 During the tapping process, information arises from our subconscious mind to our conscious awareness because we are creating a space for those emotions to release without reliving them.
 By tapping to release stuck emotions, people clear energy blocks.
 For some, these emotions create difficult to release physical issues, but EFT can release both emotional and physical expressions of trauma and negative emotions.